For all enquiries 01482 689040

 You will be given all the drugs you need to prepare for ovum retrieval at your last scan appointment.

-Day of ovum retrieval – male partner –
+Day of ovum retrieval – sperm provider –

-On the day of your ovum retrieval you are providing a fresh semen sample, the male partner will be taken to a private room to produce the semen sample for the IVF/ICSI treatment.
-A sample pot will be provided and labelled.
-No other pot will be accepted.
-Your partner will be taken to the dedicated room in the Unit for the production of semen and left in privacy.
-Our advice is, in order to produce the best quality sperm, that the male partner should abstain from intercourse or masturbation for 3-6 days before the ovum retrieval procedure.
+On the day of the ovum retrieval, the sperm will be required for the IVF/ICSI treatment.
+If appropriate to your treatment, the male partner will be asked to produce a fresh semen sample in our dedicated sample production rooms when an appropriately labelled sample pot will be provided.
+Our advice is, to produce the best quality sperm, the male partner should abstain from intercourse or masturbation for 2-7 days before the ovum retrieval procedure.

-Day of ovum retrieval – female partner –
+Day of ovum retrieval – egg provider –

-The ovum retrieval is normally carried out in the treatment room at Hull & East Riding Fertility under ultrasound guidance.
-Your a partner, relative or a friend can stay with you throughout the procedure if you wish.
+The ovum retrieval is carried out in the treatment room at Hull & East Riding Fertility under ultrasound guidance.
 The team will check your identification details and confirm any allergies before starting the procedure.

-The ovum retrieval (OR) procedures are normally performed by either a nurse trained to perform the procedure, or a qualified medical practitioner.
+The ovum retrieval (OR) procedures are performed by a qualified medical practitioner.

 A nurse will sit with you to administer a sedative and painkilling drugs, directly into the blood steam through a cannula.
 It takes about one minute for the drugs to take effect and they can be topped up by the nurse if needed.
-Oxygen will be administered continuously through nasal catheters throughout the procedure.
-A blood pressure machine will continuously monitor your oxygen levels, blood pressure and pulse.
+Entenox is also available for additional pain relief if required.
+Oxygen can be administered through nasal catheters throughout the procedure and a blood pressure machine will continuously monitor your oxygen levels, blood pressure and pulse.
 The procedure will not start until you are ready and feeling very relaxed.

 An expert carefully handling a small container during an egg retrieval procedure inside an incubator

 A needle is attached alongside the vaginal ultrasound probe and the vaginal skin at the top of the vagina is punctured.
 The tip of the needle can be clearly seen on the ultrasound monitor screen at all times.
 You can see this on the screen if you wish.
 The tip of the needle is carefully guided into each follicle in turn.
-The fluid is then aspirated and handed over to the laboratory staff.
+The fluid is then aspirated and handed over to the Embryology team.
 They will examine it for the presence of an egg.
-Frequently the egg is not seen in the aspirate from the follicle, in which case the follicle is flushed with fluid.
 Although every effort will be made to find an egg in each follicle, this will not always be possible.
 The procedure will be repeated on the other side for the other ovary.
 The time taken to carry out the ovum retrieval averages approximately 20 minutes and mainly depends upon the number of follicles present.

 You should not return to work on the same day as the procedure.